 Risks when mixing approaches

-One of the most common mistakes is trying to make the same home meet both objectives to the maximum.
-Although it is possible to find middle ground, forcing this duality often creates problems.
+One of the most common mistakes is trying to make the same home meet both objectives to the maximum..
+Although it is possible to find intermediate points, forcing this duality usually generates problems.

 Common risks: